-13.10 Compliance to Regulatory filings should be assessed as well as GMP implications with the change control system

-13.11 1 Having defined the quality of an intermediate or API, usually in terms of a specification and/or CQA, it is essential to maintain this quality, as there is interrelationship between "quality" and the two other essential properties of an API, "safety and efficacy", AN change which may affect the quality of the intermediate or API may also change the safety and efficacy.
-It is thus essential that all changes are evaluated before being in troduced.

-It is intended that not only changes to the way of producing or analysing the production should be covered by the Change Control System, (CCS), but this should also cover other changes to for examples buildings and equipment, utilities, suppliers of starting materials and critical raw Materials, etc.

-Changes in any part of the quality system should not be confused with "deviations" at the ICH EWG made it clear that the procedure for dealing with deviation, (as describe in § 2.17 and § 8.15 as well as §.6.72) is not the same as that to be used for change The diagrams below makes the difference between "a change "and "a deviation" at parent.
+13.10 Compliance to Regulatory filings should be assessed as well as GMP implications with the change control system 13.11 Having defined the quality of an intermediate or API, usually in terms of a specification and/or CQA, it is essential to maintain this quality, as there is interrelationship between "quality" and the two other essential properties of an API, "safety and efficacy", ANY change which may affect the quality of the intermediate or API may also change the safety and efficacy.
+It is thus essential that all changes are evaluated before being introduced.
+It is intended that not only changes to the way of producing or analysing the product should be covered by the Change Control System, (CCS), but this should also cover other changes to for examples buildings and equipment, utilities, suppliers of starting materials and critical raw Materials, etc. Changes in any part of the quality system should not be confused with "deviations" and the ICH EWG made it clear that the procedure for dealing with deviation, (as described in § 2.17 and § 8.15 as well as §.6.72) is not the same as that to be used for changes.
+The diagrams below makes the difference between "a change" and "a deviation" apparent.
 A planned "deviation" does not exist!
-It should be handled as a Change

-NOT PLANNED DEVIATION

-was not planned

-and now has already occurred

-EVENT

-PLANNEDCHANGE

-is planned to occur

-i.e. the event has not occurred yet;

-but there is however the intention to do something different in the future.
+It should be handled as a Change NOT PLANNED DEVIATION was not planned and now has already occurred EVENT PLANNED --CHANGE is planned to occur i.e. the event has not occurred yet; but there is however the intention to do something different in the future.

-do sometting arrefent in the future.

 A Change can be temporary or permanent. temporary Change control can be used for limited time, but also for trial (example: specific number of batches with the possibility to change it to permanent) As preparation for a possible Change TRIALS are often initiated.
 TRIAL is defined as something that is planned for a limited time.